ionic-team/capacitor-site/CONTRIBUTING.md

 1. Run `npm install`.
 1. Run `npm start` to build and deploy the website/docs to localhost.

 > Note: Content updated while the dev server is running won't be reflected locally.
-Stop the process, run `npm run site-structure`, then re-run `npm start`.
+Stop the process, then re-run `npm start`.

 ## Adding a new page to the sidebar